shscoding/shscoding.github.io/_pages/about.md

 Welcome!
 We are the Staples High School Coding Club, a group of students that focus on learning new things related to computer science!
 We aim to collaborate on various projects based on the members' interests and skills.

-Our current club leaders are Graham Zemel (Class of '22) and Tom Zhang (Class of '23).
+Our current club leaders are Graham Zemel ('22), Tom Zhang ('23), and Ryan Salik ('23).
 You can contact them to join the club or sign up using the form on the homepage!

 ## Is there a minimum experience level required to join?